micmejia/bible-dump/NKJV/Joshua/Josh 19.md

 and all the villages that _were_ all around these cities as far as Baalath Beer, Ramah of the South.
 This _was_ the inheritance of the tribe of the children of Simeon according to their families.

 ###### 9
-The inheritance of the children of Simeon _was included_ in the share of the children of Judah, for the share of the children of Judah was [^a]too much for them.
-Therefore the children of Simeon had _their_ inheritance within the inheritance of [^b]that people. ## The Land of Zebulun
+The inheritance of the children of Simeon _was included_ in the share of the children of Judah, for the share of the children of Judah was too much for them.
+Therefore the children of Simeon had _their_ inheritance within the inheritance of that people. ## The Land of Zebulun

 ###### 10
 The third lot came out for the children of Zebulun according to their families, and the border of their inheritance was as far as Sarid.